0xtedy/CryptoBears/differenttraitsbytype.md

 __rainuremutation__ = the 2 rainure dosen't have the same colors
 __eyemutation__ = the 2 eyes dosen't have the same colors
 __godeyes__ = eyes in blue god
+PS: I'm sorry but the New Zealand flag is too big can't put it in astrobear

 # If this project win a prize i will calculate and write all the proba for all the differents traits!